Latyn/Markup_Template/README.md

   - Export documents as Markdown, HTML and PDF

 ## Function 6
 You can also:
 ### Details:
   - Import and save files from GitHub, Dropbox, Google Drive and One Drive
+  - Drag and drop markdown and HTML files into Dillinger
+  - Export documents as Markdown, HTML and PDF

+## Function N
+You can also:
+### Details:
+  - Import and save files from GitHub, Dropbox, Google Drive and One Drive